ColOfAbRiX/the-road-to-fp/02_objects.md

 ## Singleton objects

-Scala classes cannot have static variables or methods.
+Scala classes cannot have static variables or methods like other languages, like Java, do.
 Instead a Scala class can have what is called a _singleton object_ which is a special instance of a class that the compiler guarantees to be unique and that makes available in scope without an explicit instantiation.

 A singleton object is declared using the `object` keyword: